By Ray Williams

 As we get older, the manipulation becomes more damaging — life choices are made in order to fulfill an implanted image of what we think we should be — we work unfulfilling jobs to pay for the products we think we must own, or worse, go into debt and spend a life time paying it off.

 The cycle is vicious.
 As the wealth divide gets wider, those less fortunate want what the rich have.
 And in today’s society, they can, as long as they go into debt.
-And that is the point — feel inadequate because you don’t make enough money, buy stuff you don’t need to compete with people you don’t actually know, go into debt then work all the hours God sends to pay it off.
+And that is the point — feel inadequate because you don’t make enough money; buy stuff you don’t need to compete with people you don’t actually know; go into debt then work ridiculous hours until the debt is paid off.
 This is our definition of a functioning economy, as eloquently articulated by George Bush after the terrorist attacks on 9/11.
 “Go shopping,” he told Americans in response to the faltering stock market.
 Consume and all will be well.

 Because of the power of conformity and norms, the belief and expectations for success is pervasive in our society.
 A fundamental part of those norms have been the placement of wealth and fame as a measure of success (and happiness).
 And the power of media creates and reinforces over-simplistic and unrealistic expectations for the road to that success based on mimicry, comparison and dissatisfaction with one’s own life.
 Surely, this is a recipe for individual lifetime of unhappiness and rewarding people through policies and institutions which perpetuate the myths of success.